bourumir-wyngs/serde-yaml-bw/README.md

 The excellent and extremely useful [serde_yaml](https://github.com/dtolnay/serde-yaml) is now set to read only mode and marked as deprecated.
 This fork aims to provide some basic mainenance like moving dependency version ranges ahead.

-It is important to have at least some outlet for bug reports, requests for enhancement and pull requests as well.
-We would also work on bug fixes if would be any.
-We will review and merge the pull requests, if we would receive any.
-All interested in further development of the library are encouraged to look into existing pull requests and assist us on this.

 This package inherits a huge testing suite that should never break.